EvanAramayo/SmartScribe/docs/UserResarch.md

 ## Observation 5:

-Observation Statement: Most people would want to use free tools for productivity and/or note taking
+Observation Statement: Most people would want to pay for a tool once for productivity and/or note taking but there are also people who would want to have a free plan

 Supporting Data: From our question, "Imagine a tool that does everything described.
 Which pricing model would you prefer?"
 About 50% of responses want the tool to have a one time purchase price.
 About 27% of responses would like a free plan with limited minutes or uses.
 About 9% of responses would like a monthly subscription.
 There are 13% of responses that would like a way to 'pay-as-you-go' based on transcription minuted/credits used.
 Based on the data, it seems as though most people either want to pay once or just have a free plan.
 <img width="866" height="397" alt="image" src="https://github.com/user-attachments/assets/90b232f6-538c-4c2d-818f-fea0fe99079e" />